 As for selecting complex multi-gene traits, like height or intelligence, “even in principle it isn’t possible,” she said, pointing out it is antithetical to recent findings in biology.
 For instance, gene expression is affected by even minute aspects of the environment, so even animal clones don’t come out looking the same.

 None of this made any difference.
 Responding to speculative fears by the public and lacking a shred of evidence that the practice was harmful, the FDA effectively banned further use of the procedure in 2001, based on the fact that it was possible (i.e., had a probability greater than zero) something might go wrong.

-Without any clear legal authority to do so, they blandly asserted that “FDA has jurisdiction over the use of human cells that have received transferred genetic material by means other than the union of gamete nuclei.”
-They mandated that every doctor seek approval through the “Investigational New Drug” procedure, an arcane and complicated process designed to control testing of new prescription drugs.
+Without any clear legal authority to do so, they blandly asserted, “FDA has jurisdiction over the use of human cells that have received transferred genetic material by means other than the union of gamete nuclei.”
+They mandated that every doctor seek approval through the “Investigational New Drug” procedure, an arcane and complicated process meant for testing new prescription drugs.

 Since the imposition of the expensive and time consuming regulations, use of cytoplasmic transfer in fertility treatment has ground to a halt, and its use to prevent the transmission of untreatable genetic diseases to children has also been retarded, while regulators fiddle.

-At last report?
-All the “GM children” were doing fine.
+At last report, all the “GMO children” were doing fine.
 The same might not be said for thousands of infertile couples and the thousands of children who will never get the chance to be.